Hilda Murillo: Biography

 The title track of her 1973 album Palabras, Palabras was a #1 hit on Miami radio, and was awarded a gold record.
 She was declared Woman of the Year by Vanidades magazine, in addition to being named the most successful Latina artist by the Association of Latin Entertainment Critics.

-Hilda Murillo represented Ecuador at OTI Festival 1974 in Mexico.
+Hilda Murillo represented Ecuador at the OTI Festival 1974 in Mexico.
 She has also been a television presenter, and president of the Association of Professional Artists of Guayas (ASAPG).

 In 2018, she received a Boca en Boca Award for her musical career from TC Televisión in Guayaquil.
 That year she also released her album Hilda Murillo para siempre.
+In the same year she sang with her mother at the Museum de Pasillo in Quito where people had gathered to recognise the 87 year old singer Héctor Jaramillo.

 She was a candidate for the National Assembly in 2021, representing District 2 of Guayas Province for the Social Christian Party, but did not receive sufficient votes to be elected.

 Her husband, businessman Pío Cupello, died in 2011.